 This law was last updated on Apr 19, 2019

-SB 145 would prohibit a person from knowingly performing or attempting to perform a “dismemberment abortion” when the abortion isn’t necessary to preserve the life or physical health of the pregnant person.
+SB 145 prohibits a person from knowingly performing or attempting to perform a “dismemberment abortion” when the abortion isn’t necessary to preserve the life or physical health of the pregnant person.

 The bill defines “dismemberment abortion” to mean: